tmaxmax/go-sse/README.md

 Now that it has an ID, the event will be considered expired 5 minutes after it's been published – it won't be replayed to clients after the expiry!

-An `EventID` type is also exposed, which is a special type that denotes an event's ID.
-An ID must not have newlines, so we use a special function that validates the ID beforehand.
-The `ID` constructor function panics (it is useful when creating IDs from static strings), but there's also `NewID`, which returns an error indicating whether the value was successfully converted to an ID or not:
+`sse.ID` is a function that returns an `EventID` – a special type that denotes an event's ID.
+An ID must not have newlines, so we must use special functions which validate the value beforehand.
+The `ID` constructor function we've used above panics (it is useful when creating IDs from static strings), but there's also `NewID`, which returns an error indicating whether the value was successfully converted to an ID or not:

 ```go
 id, err := sse.NewID("invalid\nID")
 ```

-Here, `err` will be non-nil and `id` will be an invalid value: no `id` field will be sent to clients if you set an event's ID using that value!
+Here, `err` will be non-nil and `id` will be an unset value: no `id` field will be sent to clients if you set an event's ID using that value!

 Setting the event's type (the `event` field) is equally easy: